tobyjsullivan/bitcoin-manual/TRANSACTION.md

 ```

 I followed this method to submit [this transaction](https://blockchain.info/tx/2abdca091859214e5df75990bd3bef043ddf0c0d824354d8581cf99d0217c55f)
 to the Bitcoin network.
-I was required to include a fee of 1000 Satoshis
+For reference, the values above represent the actual values
-due to the small amount
+used in the transaction.
-involved.
+I was required to include a fee of 1000 Satoshis due to the small amount involved.